Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better."
+> "Feelings come and go like clouds in a windy sky.
+Conscious breathing is my anchor."
-> — **Elon Musk**
+> — **Thich Nhat Hanh**

 ---